 If the information is expressed in terms of A levels in any of the information you look at, note that Higher Level subjects will satisfy A Level subject requirements (Standard Level subjects will satisfy AS Level subject requirements only).

 We have a regular webinar for students who are choosing subjects.
-This is aimed at students aged 14-16 but you can join us even if you are older than that.
+This is aimed at students aged 14-16 but you can still join us if you are older than that.

 IB Maths options